build-on-aws/content/tutorials/building-real-time-streaming-analytics-application-on-apache-kafka/index.md

 ## Conclusion

 Congratulations!
 You have built a real-time streaming analytics application on Apache Kafka.
 More specifically, you have set up an ECS task to produce sample clickstream data to the MSK Serverless Cluster.
-This clickstream data is then consumed by a Flink application running in Amazon Kinesis Analytics, processed and written to Amazon OpenSearch.
+This clickstream data is then consumed by a Flink application running in Amazon Managed Service for Apache Flink, processed and written to Amazon OpenSearch.

 If you want to learn more about streaming and Apache Kafka on AWS, you can check out the following blog posts: